TECHSHIP IS A GLOBAL SUPPLIER OF WIRELESS COMPONENTS

 (Not WHQL certified drivers).

-This archive contains the Telit AT controller tool for Microsoft Windows systems.
+This archive contains the Telit AT controller tool as well as XFP firmware update tool for Microsoft Windows systems.

 It can be used to troubleshoot, test and command the Telit cellular module in a graphical interface.

 This archive contains the Windows installer for the Telit Mobile Broadband Connection Tool verison 2.7.1

 This archive contains the Telit Connection Manager installer for Microsoft Windows systems

 This Windows based firmware updater applies firmware V.24.01.5X2 image pack to Telit LM940.